What should you do with your 401(k)? Don't panic - Local News 8

 He attributed the heightened levels of fear to the fact that this sell-off has happened much more rapidly than the big market slide in the fourth quarter of 2018 or even the 2008-2009 financial crisis.
 But Voris added that call volume is back to normal this week.

 Mutual fund giant Vanguard also said that customers weren’t making abrupt moves.
-About 1% of its 30 million overall customers were actively trading last week, up from about 0.4% in a more typical week.
+About 1% of its 30 million overall customers were actively trading two weeks ago, up from about 0.4% in a more typical week.

 If you are young, time is on your side

 Even fewer long-term investors were making moves.
-Trading in 401(k) plans accounted for just 0.3% of total volume at Vanguard last week.
+Trading in 401(k) plans accounted for just 0.3% of total volume at Vanguard two weeks ago.

 “For the average investor we are advising them to tune out the noise and resist the temptation to make rash moves.
 Keep calm and stay the course,” said Carolyn Wegemann, a spokeswoman for Vanguard.
 “The majority of our clients are taking the long-term perspective.”